img

 Hake brush

 With your workspace prepared and tools at hand, proceed with the cleaning process.
-Remember that improper cleaning can cause irreversible damage, so always proceed with caution.
+Remember that improper cleaning can cause irreversible damage to oil paint films and the original color palette, so always proceed with caution and follow established conservation practice.

 Surface Dust Removal:

+Begin with dry cleaning techniques.
 Gently remove loose dust with a soft, dry brush (like a hake brush) using long, gentle strokes in one direction.
-For delicate surfaces, consider a feather duster or carefully directed compressed air.
-A microfiber cloth can also be effective for dust removal on stable surfaces.
+For delicate paint surfaces, consider a feather duster or carefully directed compressed air.
+A microfiber cloth can also be effective for dry cleaning on stable canvas panels.

 Initial Cleaning Test:

 Always begin with the gentlest method.
-Test distilled water on a cotton swab in a hidden area of the painting.
-If this effectively removes the grime, proceed cautiously.
+Test deionized water on cotton-tipped applicators in a hidden area of the painting.
+If this effectively removes the grime without affecting the color palette, proceed cautiously.

 Soap Solution Cleaning: